robstoll/atrium/README.md

 ```
 </ex-map-5>

-`toEqualKeyValue` as well as `key` and `value` are assertion functions defined for `Map.Entry<K, V>`.
+`toEqualKeyValue` as well as `key` and `value` are expectation functions defined for `Map.Entry<K, V>`.

-There are more assertion functions, a full list can be found in
+There are more expectation functions, a full list can be found in
 [KDoc of atrium-api-fluent-en_GB](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.api.fluent.en_-g-b/index.html).

-## Path Assertions
+## Path Expectations

-Atrium’s assertions for paths give detailed failure hints explaining what happened on the file system.
+Atrium’s expectation functions for paths give detailed failure hints explaining what happened on the file system.
-For example, `exists` will explain which entry was the first one missing:
+For example, `toExist` will explain which entry was the first one missing:

 <ex-path-exists>